f4exb/sdrangel-docker/readme.md

 <h2>Install Docker</h2>

 This is of course the first step.
-Please check the [Docker related page](https://docs.docker.com/install/) and follow instructions for your system.
+Please check the [Docker related page](https://docs.docker.com/install/) and follow instructions for your distribution.

-<h3>Windows</h3>

-In Windows you have two options:
-  - Install with Hyper-V: Hyper-V is a bare-metal type hypervisor where the Windows O/S itself runs in a VM.
-The catch is that it does not work Windows 10 Home version and requires a special set up.
-This is required to install _Docker Desktop for Windows_. straigtforward to use.
-  - Install with Oracle Virtualbox: Virtualbox is a hosted type hypervisor that sits on the top of the Windows O/S so it puts an extra layer on the stack but is available for more flavors of Windows.
-In this case you will install Docker in a Linux O/S Virtualbox VM for example Ubuntu 18.04 and therefore you will have to follow Linux instructions.

-See [this discussion](https://www.nakivo.com/blog/hyper-v-virtualbox-one-choose-infrastructure/) about the difference between Hyper-V and Virtualbox.
+<h3>Note on Windows</h3>

+You can of course install Docker on Windows in two ways:
+  - Install with Hyper-V
+  - Install with Oracle Virtualbox

+But in fact **running SDRangel in a Docker container in Windows is a no-no** in both cases...

+In Virtualbox building images is impossible due to network instability.
+Some apt-get will break at some point.

-After a little bit of experimentation Hyper-V and Docker Desktop for Windows is not an option for SDRangel as it has too many issues with X-Server connection, sound and USB.
+In Hyper-V there are too many issues with X-Server connection, sound and USB.

 <h2>Get familiar with Docker</h2>